Settings, Layers & Offline Maps

 The Map Settings Panel

-Tap the Layers button (Section 3 of the bottom menu) to open Map Settings — ten categories that cover everything about the map:
+Tap the Layers button (Section 3 of the bottom menu) to open Map Settings — thirteen categories that cover everything about the map:

 Offline Maps